T-Troll/alienfx-tools/Doc/alienfx-gui.md

 ![Settings tab](/Doc/img/gui-settings.png?raw=true)

-`"Settings"` tab is for application/global lights settings control - states, behaviour, dimming, as well as application settings:
+`"Settings"` tab is for application/global lights settings control - states, behavior, dimming, as well as application settings:
 - "Turn on lights" - Operate all lights into the system.
 It will be black if this option disabled (default - on).
 - "Lights follow screen state" - Dim/Fade to black lights then system screen dimmed/off (default - off).
 - "Keep Power/indicator on" - Lights, marked as Power Button or Indicator will be always on, or follows the system state if disabled (default - on).